Should I Invest or Pay Off Debt First?

 We shoot it straight around here, so let’s start with bad debt.
 It’s called bad debt for a reason.

-Bad debt is any debt that has more than a 6-7% interest rate.
-Think credit cards, personal loans, private student loans.
+Bad debt is any debt that has more than a 6-8% interest rate.
+Think credit cards, personal loans, sometimes even private student loans.

-Side note: if you’re dealing with a heap of credit card debt AND you’re making six-figures, it’s time to take a good hard look in the mirror.
-Chances are you are living a lifestyle you can’t afford.
+Side note: if you’re dealing with a heap of credit card debt AND you’re making six figures, it’s time to take a good hard look in the mirror.
+You may be dealing with Lifestyle Creep.
+If you make six figures but don’t feel like you have any extra money to work with, chances are you are living a lifestyle you can’t afford.

 Our advice: tackle it relentlessly.
-And kind of like going to the gym, you may not look forward to it but once you’re done, you’re so happy you did it.
+And kind of like going to the gym, you may not look forward to it but once you’re back home on your couch, you’re happy you did it.

 Balancing good debt and investing